Election Fraud: Uncertainty, Logic and Probability

 Oct.
 29, 2012

-Everyone thinks about problems every day.
-But how sure are they that their conclusions on how to solve them are valid?
+Everyone thinks about how to go about solve problems.
+But how can they be sure the methods used to solve them are valid?
 My new book Matrix of Deceit: Forcing Pre-election and Exit Polls to Match Fraudulent Vote Counts deals with uncertainty in our election systems.
 How do we know that the votes are counted as cast?
 If the information we are given is tainted, how do we know?
 We must distinguish between intuitive and logical reasoning.
-Yet decisions must be made everyday where there are multiple choices.
+Decisions must be made where there are multiple solution methods.

 Which make the most sense?
 Which is the most probable?
 If you flip a coin and it comes up heads five times in a row, is the next flip more likely to be tails?
 Is a baseball player with a .300 batting average who has not had a base hit in his last 10 at bats due to get one his next time up?
 In decision making, we always need to consider probabilities.